 Put your assumptions to test: Once the app has been released, it is now time to comprehend the user feedback coming from all the quarters.
-Try to recognise to key strengths & bottlenecks of the introduced product.
-Next, it is time to process the data gathered and then turn that into a new list of hypothesis & product functionalities.
+Try to recognize to key strengths & bottlenecks of the introduced product.
+Next, it is time to process the data gathered and then turn that into a new list of hypotheses & product functionalities.

 Advantages of Minimum Viable Product

 It is an amazing idea and its many advantages comprise of: